-Recently, reports around the web are showing an insane number of people having all their accounts shut down by Chase.
+Recently, we are seeing a great number of people having all their accounts shut down by Chase.
 Many people recently reached out to us for assistance on this matter.

-Greg the Frequent Miler recently posted an explanation of why these shutdowns are happening.
 Chase is trying to fight what is called bust out fraud.
 Fraudulent people were building credit by paying their bills on time and keeping their utilization low.
-Slowly, they were able to build up trust by banks and getting approved for high credit card limits.
+Slowly, they were able to build up trust by banks and get approved for high credit card limits.
 Then they ran up high balances and disappeared.

 Experian white papers pointed out the following activities to be considered indicators of a bust out scam: